 - b.
 In consideration for the Sold Interests, the Buyer will pay the Partnerships the amount of approx. \$148.5 million which will be received in the following manner: - i.
 Cash payment of \$40 million which was paid to the Partnerships on the transaction closing date; - ii.
 The consideration balance, in an amount of \$108.5 million, will be paid to the Partnerships divided into ten equal annual installments plus interest according to the mechanism set in the agreement.
-These payments will be made immediately after the date on which a Final Investment Decision (FID) will be adopted regarding the development of the leases, or on the date which the total expenses of the Buyer in relation to the development of the leases will exceed \$150 million, whichever is earlier8; - iii.
+These payments will be made immediately after the date on which a Final Investment Decision (FID) will be adopted regarding the development of the leases, or on the date which the total expenses of the Buyer in relation to the development of the leases will exceed \$150 million, whichever is earlier7.
+As of the report release date, these payments have been made in full; - iii.
 The Buyer will transfer to the Partnerships royalties for natural gas and condensate which will be produced from the leases at a rate of 7.5% before payment of a petroleum profits levy by virtue of the Natural Resources Taxation Law (the "Levy") and 8.25% after the commencement of payment of the Levy, net of the rate of the existing royalties borne by the Partnerships in respect of their original share in the leases.
 Such rates are in 'wellhead' terms, while the effective payment rate is expected to be adjusted to hydrocarbon sales at the point of entry to the Israeli transmission system.

-8 On 27 March 2018, Energean notified the Partnerships of the adoption of an investment decision for the development of the Karish reservoir, and from March 2018, Energean began to make the annual payments as aforesaid.
+7 On 27 March 2018, Energean notified the Partnerships of the adoption of an investment decision for the development of the Karish reservoir, and from March 2018, Energean began to make the annual payments as aforesaid.
 For more information, see Section 4.6.2.

-9 As defined in the reports of NewMed Energy and Avner to TASE on 25 December 2016.
+8 As defined in the reports of NewMed Energy and Avner to TASE on 25 December 2016.